RishinR/Synx_Project/README.md

 ## Features

-- **Meeting Creation**: Admins can create new meetings and add attendees.
+- **Meeting Operations**: Admins can create update and delete meetings and add attendees.
 - **Dashboard Notifications**: Users receive notifications on their dashboards when new meetings are created.
 - **Real-time Chat**: Users can chat with each other in real-time.